Hugo Markl

-Hugo Markl (born December 6, 1964, in Pasadena, California) is a contemporary American artist and curator.
-He studied visual communication at the University of Applied Arts Vienna (1985–90), where he graduated with an M.A. in fine arts.
-His practice spans a range of media, including sculpture, photography, video, drawing, printmaking, installation art, and performance.
+Hugo Markl (born December 6, 1964) is an American artist and curator.
+His practice spans a broad range of media, including sculpture, photography, video, drawing, printmaking, installation art, and performance.
 Markl lives in New York City.

+Early life and education

+Markl was born in Pasadena, California.
+He pursued his studies in Visual communication at the University of Applied Arts Vienna (1985—90), where he earned an M.A. in fine arts.